 “I understand that, but why the fear?”

-“Only those irrational enough to believe that life exists after death, are the only ones who can eradicate said fear.”
+“Only those irrational enough to only believe that life exists after death, are the only ones who can eradicate said fear.”

 The memory of myself as a child rushes into my mind.
 I was standing at the edge of a pool during the night.
 I was mesmerized by the flowing water lit up by the underwater lights.
 So beautiful was the water, that I could have stood there all night watching the lightning bolts surf the transparent waves; but, before I knew it I was sailing head first into those very waters, not because I wanted to but because I had to.
 I floated there, accepting the fact that I didn’t want to be wet but there was nothing I could do.
 I couldn’t get out of the pool and yell at the perpetrator so hard that I magically became dry again, or turn back time and move out of the way.
 I had to accept it.